Banuba/ve-sdk-react-native-integration-sample/README.md

 4. Run ```npx install-expo-modules``` in terminal to get the latest expo modules.

 ### Android
-1. Make sure variable **ANDROID_SDK_ROOT** is set in your environment or setup [sdk.dir](https://github.com/Banuba/ve-sdk-react-native-integration-sample/blob/master/android/local.properties#L1).
+1. Make sure variable ```ANDROID_SDK_ROOT``` is set in your environment or setup [sdk.dir](https://github.com/Banuba/ve-sdk-react-native-integration-sample/blob/master/android/local.properties#L1).
 2. Set Banuba token in the sample app [resources](https://github.com/Banuba/ve-sdk-react-native-integration-sample/blob/main/android/app/src/main/res/values/strings.xml#L6).
 3. Run ```npm run android``` in terminal to launch the sample app on a device or launch the app in IDE i.e. Intellij, VC, etc.
 4. Follow [Android Integration Guide](mddocs/android_integration.md) to integrate the SDK into your React Native Expo project.

 ### iOS
-1. Install Cocoa Pods dependencies using ```pod install``` in terminal from **ios** directory.
+1. Install Cocoa Pods dependencies using ```pod install --repo-update``` in terminal from **ios** directory.
-2. Put Banuba token in [VideoEditorModule initializer](https://github.com/Banuba/ve-sdk-react-native-integration-sample/blob/main/ios/VideoEditorModule.swift#L34).
+2. Set Banuba token in [VideoEditorModule initializer](https://github.com/Banuba/ve-sdk-react-native-integration-sample/blob/main/ios/VideoEditorModule.swift#L34).
 3. Run command ```npm run ios``` in terminal to launch the sample on device or launch the app in IDE i.e. XCode, Intellij, VC, etc..
 4. [Follow further instructions](https://github.com/Banuba/ve-sdk-ios-integration-sample) to integrate VE SDK in your app using native iOS development.